Everest Base Camp Trek By Road Trip - 15 Days Itinerary and Cost

 Water

 You can buy a water bottle from shops along the trail or get boiled/filtered water at lodges.
 It is advised to bring a refillable water bottle and fill it up with boiled water.
 Avoid drinking untreated tap, well, or river water.
-For safety, please use a water purifying tablets or you can buy in the shops along the trail.
+For safety, please use water purifying tablets, or you can buy in the shops along the trail.

 Communication

 Your safety is the most crucial thing.
 Every day, our trip leaders talk to our main office on their cell phones.
-We will provide you with a local SIM card in Kathmandu to use on your phone and also teach you how to take a data package and mobile data, but keep in mind that cell phone connections are weaker and less reliable as you move higher up.
+We will provide you with a local SIM card in Kathmandu to use on your phone and also teach you how to take a data package and use mobile data, but keep in mind that cell phone connections are weaker and less reliable as you move higher up.
 Don't worry; our crew is always ready for everything that comes up.

 Travel Essentials